 Now that we’ve established that Python is a go-to language in cybersecurity, let’s talk about the specific benefits of Python, what makes it so useful for cybersecurity, and why you should take the time to learn the Python programming language.

 The Benefits of Python

-The design and functionality of the Python programming language gives it many benefits that have made it a go-to programming language for a lot of fields, such as data science, mathematical computation, web development and of course, cyber security.
+The design and functionality of the Python programming language give it many benefits that have made it a go-to programming language for a lot of fields, such as data science, mathematical computation, web development, and of course, cybersecurity.
 Let’s take a look at the benefits of Python now.